andrejacobs/go-analyse/planning/Specs.md

 What is this module for?

-go-analysis is a collection of go packages I use to perform various analysis for other projects of mine.
+go-analyse is a collection of go packages I use to perform various analysis for other projects of mine.
 The primary focus at the moment is just on text analysis (e.g. n-grams).

 Who is it for?